morzan1001/Kiosk-Data-Frontend/README.md

 # Kiosk Data Frontend

-The [kiosk](https://github.com/morzan1001/Kiosk) is an application for managing a vending machine.
+The [Kiosk](https://github.com/morzan1001/Kiosk) is an application for managing a vending machine.
 Of course, this generates data.
 For example, which user has made the most purchases or which products are the most popular.
-The [appsmith](https://github.com/appsmithorg/appsmith) dashboard from this repository can be used to display this data.
+The [Appsmith](https://github.com/appsmithorg/appsmith) dashboard from this repository can be used to display this data.

 ![](assets/screenshot.png)

 ## Install

 To use the dashboard with Appsmith, the kiosk must be configured to use a Postgres database (or other database with TCP connection).
-SQLite is not supported.
-In my case, I use Appsmith in a Docker container and a Postgres database also in a Docker container in the same Docker network.
-The following Docker compose file could be used for example.
+[SQLite](https://sqlite.org/) is not supported.
+In my case, I use Appsmith in a Docker container and a [postgresql](https://www.postgresql.org/) database also in a Docker container in the same Docker network.
+The following Docker-Compose file could be used for example.
 Once Appsmith is running, you can simply import the dashboard from this repo and configure the database connection.

 ```yaml
 version: "3"